Review us

 How is Chest Pain Treated?

-Appropriate chest pain treatment depends on its root cause.
-If you are troubled with chest pain, your doctor will likely recommend one or more of the following treatments:
+The treatment for chest pain varies depending on its underlying cause.
+If you are experiencing chest pain, your doctor may suggest one or more of the following treatments:

 • Lung reinflation for a collapsed lung.